 The box in red above highlights the email’s envelope.
 Normally the envelope fields are filled out for the sender automatically during the translation of the header.
 Neither the sender nor the recipient usually sees this information.
 The stuff in blue is the header and body.
 This is the stuff you normally see when you open an email that was sent to you.

 It is possible for the sender to tinker with the message header and spoof the sender’s identify so the email looks like it is from someone other than Dude1.
-Let’s break down how.
+Let’s break down how spoofing an emails identity works.

 Say you have a friend that likes to play practical jokes on you.
 And you receive an email from them that says this: